St. Jude Memphis Marathon Relay

 - Each team member will be registered as Classic Level St. Jude Heroes and asked to raise funds for St. Jude kids.
 There is no fundraising minimum, but you can earn special race-day incentives.
 Learn more.

 - Your team will share a single B-Tag timing belt.
 Each participant must wear the belt during their portion of the relay.
 Each team member’s bib will have the same race number.

 - Relay bibs cannot be personalized.

 - If a team member must leave the team, contact us at email@example.com.
 We’ll remove the team member and refund the member's registration fee.
-Please allow 5-10 days for the refund to post to your credit card.
-The deadline to receive a refund is 11/15/2014.

 - Replacement team members must contact firstname.lastname@example.org to register.
 The new team member will be required to pay the registration fee.